JustinYSJSU/robot_triage/README.md

 # Robotics Log Triage

 ## Objective
 A diagnostic tool designed to drive Root Cause Analysis (RCA) for an autonomous system..
-This tool generates and analyzes raw telemetry `.log` files from an autonomous system and identifies system failures across Perception, Navigation, Acuators, and Power components.
+This tool generates and analyzes raw telemetry `.log` files from an autonomous system and identifies system failures across Perception, Navigation, Actuators, and Power components.

 ## Features
 - Telemetry Log Generation